Incubaid/www-incubaid/www.incubaid.com/content/exits/DataCenterTech.md

 ##### Founded: 2002

+Founded by Kristof in 2002 to originally resolve automation problems around what we would call cloud computing today.
+At that time that term was not invented.
+DCT had a lot of technology pieces but after 2002 the market was very difficult, DCT decided to focus on its storage solution.

+DCT was the first company in the world inventing a data deduplication storage product for backup purposes.
+DCT could backup thousands of servers much more cost effective and faster than any other technology solution at that point.

 DataCenter Technologies (DCT) was Incubaid's first storage software company, making storage systems in datacenters more efficient and scalable.
-The company developed the first data deduplication technology in the world for backup.
 This product is now part of all disk based storage products of Veritas Software (which was also Symantec for a while).

 ##### Exit: 2005